Choosing Right Office Chair Armrests for Better Productivity

 However, all the arguments against armrests can be addressed by choosing the right ones for your workplace and body type.
 Now, the question is, what are the ideal armrests in an office chair?

-In this article, I’ll go through all the factors you should consider when choosing armrests in an ergonomic chair, to avoid shoulder and forearm strain.
+In this article, I’ll go through all the factors you should consider when choosing desk chair arms in an ergonomic chair, to avoid shoulder and forearm strain.

 A good office chair should support a variety of postures to allow the user to work effectively and comfortably.
 Many factors affect armrests usage, including the design of the chair and the task.
 Also, armrests must accommodate a diverse range of users and task requirements.
 For instance, females sit more upright compared to males.